Can I just say THANK YOU?

-Mix all of the above in a large mixing bowl until blended.
+Mix all the above in a large mixing bowl until blended.

 If you love pancakes, invest in a griddle.

-I cannot make pancakes in a fry pan.
+I cannot make pancakes in a frying pan.

 Plus if you are making for a family, it is hard to keep warm and make new ones all at once.